GatorEducator/java-assignment-solution-100-01/README.md

 You can also complete several important Java programming tasks by using the `gradle` tool.
-For instance, you can compile (i.e., create bytecode from the program's source code if it is a correct program) the program using the command `gradle build`.
+For instance, you can compile (i.e., create bytecode from the program's source code if it is correct) the program using the command `gradle build`.
 Here are some other commands that you can type:

 * `gradle grade`: run the [GatorGrader](https://github.com/GatorEducator/gatorgrader) tool to check your work
 * `gradle clean`: clean the project of all the derived files